ariatemplates/editors-tools/ultimate-poc/src/poc/document/README.md

 ## Document

-__IS NOT USED__: it doesn't implement properly the class it extends, so for now the document used is the default one provided by the document provider.

-__Does nothing special for the moment, as it is configured by the document provider__.
+Extends a standard document implementation.

+The things it adds is related to the way a document is handled by the backend: things like document id for sessions, mode to know which mode the backend should use for it, etc.

+__Note: using a session, the mode would be obsolete, as we could store this mode in the session data.
+Then there would be only one module used through RPC, a master mode manager, which would use the session data to call the proper mode.__

 ## Document provider